jbcodeforce/flink-studies/docs/coding/flink-sql.md

 * Use Confluent Cloud Flink console to write SQL Statements in a Workspace, and run them directly from the there: statements may run on a compute pool nd may run forever.
 * Use Confluent cli connected to a compute pool defined in a **Confluent Cloud** environment.
 (To create a new environment using Terraform see [this note](terraform.md))

-???- info "Local SQL client"
+???- tip "Local SQL client"
     The SQL Client aims to provide an easy way to write, debug, and submit table programs to a Flink cluster without a single line of code in any programming language.
 To interact with Flink using the SQL client, open a bash in the running container:

     ```sh